schitresh/computer_science/database_system/10_indexing.md

 ### Sequential File Organization (Or Ordered Index File)
 - Dense index
-  - For every search key value in the data file, there is an index record
+  - For every search key in the data file, there is an index record
   - The record contains the search key and the reference to the first data record
 - Sparse index
   - The index record is present for only a few items in the data file
   - The reference in each record points to a block
   - To locate a record
-    - We find the record with the largest search key value less than or equal to the target
+    - We find the record with the largest search-key value less than or equal to the target
   - After jumping to the reference pointer
     - The file is searched sequentially for the target record
   - Number of accesses required = log(n) + 1, where n is the number of blocks